 The easiest hike to sight the waterfalls is on the Linville Falls Trail, a two-miler that treks to three overlooks and catches views of the falls from lofty elevations.
 While it’s anything but easy, this hike scores a more intimate view of the falls, descending through a dense forest of hemlock and rhododendron to an overlook beside the lower falls.
-Then, continuing its descent, it plunges to the gorge floor, hiking into the steep-walled Linville Gorge and trailing to the basin below the towering waterfall.
+Then, continuing its descent, it plunges to the gorge floor, hiking into the steep-walled gorge and trailing to the basin below the towering waterfall.

 The Plunge Basin Trail is exceptional.
 It’s incredibly scenic.
 And unlike the more popular (and easier) hike on the other side of the river, it’s much more secluded.
 The climb back out of the gorge is a great workout – but with waterfall views this spectacular, it’s undoubtedly worth the effort.

 Linville Falls Plunge Basin Trail: the hike

-The hike departs from the Linville Falls visitor center, located off the Blue Ridge Parkway at MP 316 (view maps and driving directions), hanging a left in front of the visitor center.
+The hike departs from the visitor center, located off the Blue Ridge Parkway at MP 316 (view maps and driving directions), hanging a left in front of the visitor center.
 The trail splits almost immediately at a signed junction: the Dugger Falls Trail veers left, and the Plunge Basin Overlook and Gorge Floor Trail turns right.
 The hike follows signs to the overlook, trailing eastbound through a forest filled with leathery-leafed rhododendron.

 The hike arcs sharply southbound at .2 mile, and reaches a trail intersection at a third of a mile.
 Here, the hike veers right, trekking through dense thickets of mountain laurel, the sound of falling water growing louder as it descends.
 The trail reaches a rocky overlook at .5 mile, catching views of the thundering, enormous waterfall from a rocky outcrop just above the falls.